msdkaranfill/FaultDiagnosis-Perceptron/README.md

-inner_X, normal_X, outer_X are saved files within code,
-representing features for three different classes.
+the project has been implemented as a part of the class, "Diagnostics and Testing" in CVUT, term of 22-23 Winter. inner_X, normal_X, outer_X are saved files within code, representing features for three different classes.
 ShowSignal is implemented to make figures for the essay,